qband/getDownloadURL/README.md

-# getDownloadURL
+# slice the web page

-a cli tool that can get real download urls step by step
+a cli tool to extract data from web page

 ## real world example